yuto1115/tp/docs/UserGuide.md

 (See [Notes about the command formats](#note-command-format) and [Restrictions on the parameters](#restrictions))

-Restrictions:
-* The provided name must be unique to the list, case-sensitive.

 <box>

 **Scenario 1:** Adding a new entry<br>

 **Input:** `add n/Cory Ander`<br>